Helping to clean CPAN: October 2015

 Conclusion

-Since the last commit was a year ago, and issues and pull requests are of a similar age, it seems that the author unfortunatley doesn’t have much time to spend on the project (very understandable considering that this is a complex piece of software provided as open source).
+Since the last commit was a year ago, and issues and pull requests are of a similar age, it seems that the author unfortunately doesn’t have much time to spend on the project (very understandable considering that this is a complex piece of software provided as open source).
 Thus it might be a while before the pull requests submitted here get replied to or applied.